 What worries critics is the solanine that’s naturally present in all plants from the Solanaceae family, which is in every respect a pretty nasty poison.
 This is where things heading into slightly more debatable and indeed blurry territory.
 While this particular poison would in most cases have to be ingested in rather large doses to pose any real threat, the fact that we are eating it at all never fails to rub some the wrong way.

-But that’s assuming you’re already in a good state of health with no specific digestive sensitivities or autoimmune condition.
-If you were to tick either of these two boxes, the consumption of any solanine whatsoever could potentially have serious consequences, and thus keeping nightshades at arm’s length at all times comes highly recommended.
+But that’s assuming you’re already in a good state of health with no specific digestive sensitivities or If you were to tick either of these two boxes, the consumption of any solanine whatsoever could potentially have serious consequences, and thus keeping nightshades at arm’s length at all times comes highly recommended.

 If you’ve ever wondered why human beings are generally advised not to try eating the stems or leaves of nightshade plants, it’s partly because this is where the highest levels of solanine are found.
 Eat a sizable salad featuring a lavish dose of potato or tomato leaves, for example, and you’ll no doubt find yourself wrestling with digestive complaints indicative of mild solanine poisoning.